Bachatero/EssbaseExtractor/README.md

 ## About

 EssbaseToolsLauncher.py v2.1 is a parallel auto chunking data extraction tool.
-It utilizes Essbase.py module (https://github.com/jasonwjones/essbasepy) to extract data from Oracle Hyperion Essbase cube and populates relational table in SQL Server.
+It utilizes Essbase.py module (https://github.com/jasonwjones/essbasepy) to extract data from Oracle Hyperion Essbase cube and populate relational table in SQL Server.

 ## Features